wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-federated-properties.md

 Using federated properties by only enabling the feature will default the `federatedPropertiesSourceScriptUrl` to https://www.wikidata.org/w/.
 In this case no additional configuration of ```entitysources``` is required.

-Using the feature with any other source wiki will however require `entitysources` to be manually configured in order to get the correct RDF representation of entities.
+Using the feature with any other source wiki will however require `entitysources` to be manually configured in order to get the correct RDF representation of entities, links and namespaces.

 The following example is a configuration of `entitysources` similar to what is automatically generated.
 However here we are using **wikidata.beta.wmflabs.org** as the source wiki.